jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/distributed-upgrade-orchestration-process-using-the-cli.rst

 .. _distributed-upgrade-orchestration-process-using-the-cli-ul-blp-gcx-ry:

--   The subclouds must use the Redfish platform management service if it is an |AIO-SX| subcloud.
+-   The subclouds must use the Redfish platform management service if it is an

--   Duplex \(|AIO-DX|/Standard\) upgrades are supported, and they do not require remote install using Redfish.
+    |AIO-SX| subcloud.
+The install values as well as `bmc_password`

--   Redfish |BMC| is required for orchestrated subcloud upgrades.
-The install values, and :command:`bmc_password` for each |AIO-SX| subcloud controller must be provided using the following |CLI| command on the System Controller.
+    for each |AIO-SX| subcloud must have already been saved in the system controller database before the start of orchestrated subcloud upgrade.

     .. note::
-        This is only needed if the subcloud has not already been provisioned with the Redfish BMC password.
+        The following command is only required if the |AIO-SX| subcloud install values and `bmc_password` have never been provided using :command:`dcmanager CLI` command.

     .. code-block:: none